-The Executive of Finance has responsibility for agreement of the College's IT strategy.
+The Chief Financial Operations Officer has responsibility for agreement of the College's IT strategy.

 The Estates Manager is responsible for the security of the College premises.

 The CEO/Principal is responsible for the custody and control of all stocks and stores held on College premises, although he/she may designate individuals to discharge that responsibility on their behalf.